fish-shell/fish-shell/doc_src/interactive.rst

 Tab Completion
 --------------

 Tab completion is a time saving feature of any modern shell.
 When you type :kbd:`tab`, fish tries to guess the rest of the word under the cursor.
-If it finds just one possibility, it inserts it.
+If it finds exactly one possibility, it inserts it.
 If it finds more, it inserts the longest unambiguous part and then opens a menu (the "pager") that you can navigate to find what you're looking for.

 The pager can be navigated with the arrow keys, :kbd:`pageup` / :kbd:`pagedown`, :kbd:`tab` or :kbd:`shift-tab`.
 Pressing :kbd:`ctrl-s` (the ``pager-toggle-search`` binding - :kbd:`/` in vi mode) opens up a search menu that you can use to filter the list.